Acts Governing South African Property: A Buyer and Seller's Guide

 For standard residential sales, the practical implication is straightforward: your offer to purchase must be in writing and signed to be binding.
 Verbal offers, emails confirming a deal, or WhatsApp messages agreeing on a price do not constitute a valid sale agreement under South African law.

 The requirement for a written and signed agreement is not a technicality.
 Without it, neither buyer nor seller can enforce the transaction in court.
-WhatsApp messages agreeing on a price, verbal confirmations from an agent, or email exchanges do not substitute for a signed deed of sale under South African law.
 The instalment sale provisions of the Act also give buyers buying property over time specific protections if a seller defaults before transfer, protections that only apply once the agreement is in writing.

 Consumer Protection Act 68 of 2008